We received an email from a well-meaning Evangelical who asked:

 We don't think it is biblical to say, "once saved always saved."
 Catholics would say that God gave us free will and that even after we are authentically "born again," we can always choose to sin.
 An example of this is the number of "born again" Christian men who have struggled with pornography, including the great Evangelical gospel performer, Kirk Franklin (who is thankfully in recovery).
-I believe we can damage or break the bond with Christ even after we have had an authentic "born again" experience.
-If you are into porn, I don't care whether you are a born again Evangelical, Catholic, or whatever type of Christian, your soul is in grave danger.
+We believe we can damage or break the bond with Christ even after we have had an authentic "born again" experience.
+If you are into porn, it doesn't matter whether you are a Born Again Evangelical, Catholic, or whatever type of Christian, your soul is in grave danger.
 Get help!

 The Evangelical Chuck Swindoll criticized Catholicism pointing at Romans 8:1, "Therefore there is now no condemnation for those who are in Christ Jesus."
-I think a big question about Romans 8:1 is this: What does it mean to be "in Christ Jesus"?
+A big question about Romans 8:1 is this: What does it mean to be "in Christ Jesus"?
 If someone is sinning in a grave way we would question whether they are "in Jesus Christ."
 We'd say they have through free will left communion with Christ, and are therefore no longer "in Christ".
-That's why we want to refuse communion to pro-abortion politicians like Biden who try to get votes by claiming Catholicism.
+That's why we want to refuse communion to pro-abortion politicians who try to get votes by claiming Catholicism.

 Chuck Swindoll would say the word "NOW" in Romans 8:1 means that we can now be certain of our salvation from this moment forward.
-I don't think the text says that at all.
+We don't think the text says that at all.
 The word "now" means exactly that, "now."
 He does not say "from now on..."
-I think it's important not to try to add meaning to clear sentences in the Bible.
+It's important not to try to add meaning to clear sentences in the Bible.

 For what I want to do I do not do, but what I hate I do ...
 For I have the desire to do what is good, but I cannot carry it out.
 For what I do is not the good I want to do; no, the evil I do not want to do—this I keep on doing.
 Now if I do what I do not want to do, it is no longer I who do it, but it is sin living in me that does it.
 (Rom 7:15-20)